 I also think that it buckles from the weight of the subject matter.
 It suffers from a certain turgidity.
-It’s a film so certain of the moral righteousness of King’s insistence on acquiring of political power that it feels like it’s own kind of psychological truncheon.
+It’s a film so certain of the moral righteousness of King’s insistence on acquiring of political power that it feels like a psychological truncheon.
 It has a faint air of propaganda.

-Aside from the controversy over the portrayal of the negotiations between Johnson and King, these aspects of the film are accurate.
+Aside from the controversy over the portrayal of the negotiations between Johnson and King, these aspects of the film seem accurate.

 The film sets the tone in the first two scenes.
-Oprah Winfrey plays Annie Lee Cooper dutifully reciting American civics questions to a cruel bureaucrat who was solidly intent on making life as difficult as possible for her while she attempts to register to vote.
+Oprah Winfrey plays Annie Lee Cooper dutifully reciting American civics questions to a cruel bureaucrat.
+He is solidly intent on making life as difficult as possible for her while she attempts to register to vote.
 The following scene portrays a group of girls enjoying one another’s company at the 16th Street Baptist Church in Birmingham, Alabama until their lives are tragically and abruptly cut short by a violent explosion.

 From there, events are demarcated by log entries made by FBI spies who are monitoring events and phone calls.
 The film is letting us know that the roots of the surveillance state are deep.

-The scenes of King’s private negotiations with Johnson portray him as a callous and calculating politician who’s more concerned with his agenda than the war zone that’s happening right under his nose.
+The scenes of King’s private negotiations with Johnson portray him as a callous and calculating politician.
+He’s more concerned with his agenda than the war zone that’s happening right under his nose.

 Martin Luther King Jr.: We need your involvement here, Mr. President.
 We deserve your help as citizens of this country.
 Citizens under attack.